mrjeremyt/aes/README.txt

 [Extra Credit]
+(Note: this version works with both the full 7 parameters and the minimum 3) We've implemented the 3 key versions for this program. you just need to specify the key length and provide a valid key and the program will encrypt it fine.
+So this works for 128, 192, and 256 bit keys.

-(Note all of this needs to be ran with the 7 arguments) we've implemented the generic file encryption. the program now takes text files and successfully encrypts and decrypts them I'll include the 3 tests we ran and the bandwidths.
+we've also implemented the generic file encryption. the program now takes text files and successfully encrypts and decrypts them
+I'll include the 3 tests we ran and the bandwidths.
+The included files are ran with the 128 bit encryption.

 [Test Cases]
 [test1]